 Employees of MCWD are expected to be punctual and maintain regular attendance.
-Tardiness and absenteeism place an additional burden on fellow employees and cause the re-scheduling of work assignments.
+Tardiness and absenteeism place an additional burden on fellow employees and cause the rescheduling of work assignments.
 Good attendance is an essential element in determining satisfactory job performance.
-An unsatisfactory attendance record of tardiness and absences can result in corrective action, up to and including termination.
+An unsatisfactory attendance record can result in corrective action, up to and including termination.